judeonuh/finalCapstone/README.md

+## Project name:
-# Project name: Task Manager
+# Task Manager

 ## Project Description
-This program allows a use to manage their tasks.
+This program allows a user to manage their tasks.
 Program has been refactored from an initial simple task management system, incorporating new features.

 ## Initial Features